Apax: A private equity firm with a revolving door

-NEW YORK/LONDON Apax Partners LLP has lost or terminated more than half of its senior dealmakers over the past five years, a high level of turnover.
-Some investors say this is a concern as they decide whether to invest in a new fund that Apax, one of the world's largest private equity firms, is hoping will raise 9 billion euros ($11.2 billion).
+NEW YORK/LONDON Apax Partners has lost or terminated more than half of its senior dealmakers over the past five years, a high level of turnover.
+Some investors say this is a concern as they decide whether to invest in a new fund that Apax, one of the world's largest private equity firms, is hoping will raise 9 billion euros (7 billion pounds).

 Since 2007, when it raised an 11.2 billion euro fund, 31 out of Apax's 50 partners have departed, according to company documents shared with investors that were reviewed by Reuters, and publicly available data.
 Over the same period, the firm has cut the number of partners to 35 and has replaced the heads of all five of its sector teams, according to the documents and the firm's website.